-Consent and Conduct Policy for Play at Tethered Together
+Consent and Conduct Policy for Tethered Together

 Consent is collaborative.
 You’re not doing stuff TO people, you’re doing stuff WITH people.
-If you’d like to play with someone else, you need talk about what you want to do before you do it and find something to do together.
+If you’d like to play with someone else, you need to talk about what you want to do before you do it and find something to do together.
 That could be lots of things or nothing.
 Both are okay to find out.
 We suggest you consider talking about how you want to feel after you’re done as well.
 If you can’t talk about it together, you probably shouldn’t be doing it together.

 - No touching people or personal property without permission.